 No matter where you go, your best companion will be your luggage.
-Firstly, forget about that suitcase, a large rucksack is what you need, 60 litres is a good size to aim for.
-A good idea is to take a sleeping bag and a liner with you, just in case your accommodation isn’t quite up to standard!
+Firstly, forget about that suitcase - a large rucksack is all you need, and 60 litres tends to be a good size to aim for.
+It’s also a good idea to take a sleeping bag and a liner with you, just in case your accommodation isn’t quite up to standard!

 5. Planning your route